Darick Kobie Morris

-Darick Kobie Morris (born 15 July 1995) is a Croatian professional footballer who plays as a centre-back for Slovenian PrvaLiga side Mura.
+Darick Kobie Morris (born 15 July 1995) is a professional footballer who plays as a centre-back for Chinese Super League club Meizhou Hakka.
+Born in the United States, he played for Croatia's youth teams.

 Club career

 Early career

 Born in Syracuse, New York to an African-American father and a Croatian mother, Morris moved to Zagreb, Croatia when he was less than a year old.
 Initially a right winger, he subsequently moved to right-back and then centre-back in the NK Zagreb academy, where he spent almost his entire youth career.

 Dinamo Zagreb

 In 2013, as a former Croatia U17 international, he moved to the Dinamo Zagreb Academy.
 In 2014, he became a regular in Dinamo's reserve team, a position he would hold for four subsequent seasons, mainly in the Druga HNL.
 Morris made his first-team debut in 2015, in the 7–1 cup win against Oštrc Zlatar, scoring in the process.

 The same year, on 25 September, he made his Prva HNL debut as well, coming in for Josip Pivarić in the second half of a 4–1 home win against Osijek.
 He would go on to make just one further top-tier appearance for the club, in a 1–0 win against Lokomotiva in September 2016.